tguinot/hs/README.md

-Assignements

-# Probabilistic Random Generator
+# A. Probabilistic Random Generator

 ## Overview
 Robust Java library for sampling integers from deterministic probability distributions.
 Built with Maven, tested with JUnit 5 and AssertJ, and exercised through a rich example suite.